Permutation-Aware Action Segmentation via Unsupervised Frame-to-Segment Alignment: Introduction

-In this work, we present a novel unsupervised activity segmentation approach which is based on transformers~\cite{vaswani2017attention} and exploits both frame-level cues and segment-level cues.
-Motivated by the strong performance of transformer-based architectures~\cite{dosovitskiyimage,behrmann2022unified} in supervised activity segmentation, our unsupervised model includes a transformer encoder and a transformer decoder.
+In this work, we present an unsupervised activity segmentation framework which is based on transformers~\cite{vaswani2017attention} and exploits both frame-level cues and segment-level cues.
+Motivated by the strong performance of supervised transformer-based architectures~\cite{dosovitskiyimage,behrmann2022unified} in supervised activity segmentation, our unsupervised model includes a transformer encoder and a transformer decoder.
 The former performs self-attention to learn dependencies within the video sequence, while the latter relies on cross-attention to learn dependencies between the video sequence and the transcript sequence, resulting in effective contextual features.
-In addition to the frame-level prediction module for exploiting frame-level cues, we add a segment-level prediction module and a frame-to-segment alignment module (i.e., green and blue blocks in Fig.~\ref{fig:teaser}) to leverage segment-level cues, yielding permutation-aware segmentation results.
+In addition to the frame-level prediction module for exploiting frame-level cues, we include a segment-level prediction module and a frame-to-segment alignment module (i.e., green and blue blocks in Fig.~\ref{fig:teaser}) to leverage segment-level cues, yielding permutation-aware segmentation results.
 For unsupervised training of the above modules, we propose simple-yet-effective pseudo labels based on temporal optimal transport~\cite{kumar2022unsupervised}.
 We demonstrate comparable or superior performance of our approach over previous unsupervised activity segmentation methods on four public datasets.

-In summary, our contributions include: \begin{itemize} \item We propose a novel transformer-based approach for unsupervised activity segmentation.
-In addition to using frame-level cues, we add both a segment-level prediction module and a frame-to-segment alignment module to exploit segment-level cues, leading to permutation-aware segmentation results. \item We introduce simple-yet-effective pseudo labels based on temporal optimal transport, enabling unsupervised training of the segment-level prediction module and the frame-to-segment alignment module. \item Extensive evaluations on 50 Salads, YouTube Instructions, Breakfast, and Desktop Assembly datasets show that our approach performs on par with or better than prior methods in unsupervised activity segmentation. \end{itemize}
+In summary, our contributions include: \begin{itemize} \item We introduce a novel combination of modules and unsupervised losses to exploit both frame-level cues and segment-level cues for permutation-aware activity segmentation. \item We propose simple-yet-effective pseudo labels based on temporal optimal transport, enabling unsupervised training of the segment-level prediction module and the frame-to-segment alignment module. \item Extensive evaluations on 50 Salads, YouTube Instructions, Breakfast, and Desktop Assembly datasets show that our approach performs on par with or better than prior methods in unsupervised activity segmentation. \end{itemize}